jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 Note: No `ClassFileTransformer` is registered here, we are just invoking the retransform operation while no modification of the bytecode is required.

-With this setup, I can now reproduce easily the leak and I can confidently report this problem to [OpenJDK mailing list](https://mail.openjdk.org/pipermail/hotspot-dev/2023-May/074576.html):
+With this setup, I could reproduce easily the leak and I could confidently report this problem to [OpenJDK mailing list](https://mail.openjdk.org/pipermail/hotspot-dev/2023-May/074576.html):

 ## Finding the root cause